VictorRodriguez/FMV_tutorial/fmv.md

 }
 </pre>

-<p>Here, on each function the developer need to create specific functions and code
+<p>Here, on each function the developer needs to create specific functions and code
 for each target.
 This means a lot of overhead in the code.
-FMV increase the number of lines of code in a program, its maintainability and manageability.</p>
+FMV increases the number of lines of code in a program, its maintainability and manageability.</p>

-<p>On the other hand, the new GCC 6 solves this problems.
+<p>On the other hand, the new GCC 6 solves these problems.
 It supports Function
 Multi Versioning in C and C++ code with a single attribute that define the minimum set of architectures to support, making it easier to develop Linux applications that take advantage of the enhanced instructions of the new architectures without the overhead of replicate the functions for each target.</p>

 <p>A simple example where FMV can take advantage of the AVX technology could be
-represented with an arrays addition (known as array_adition.c for future references) : </p>
+represented with an arrays addition (known as array_addition.c for future references) : </p>

 <pre>